 Before buying earbuds with microphone, you have to ask yourself a few questions to narrow your search.

 Where Will I Make Calls With a Mic?

 While most earbuds with microphones perform well in quiet places, it’s the loud ambient noise that makes the biggest difference.

-If you plan to make phone calls with earbuds in a noise-free environment, almost any earbud will do the job.
+If you plan to make phone calls with earbuds in a noise-free environment (using Microsoft Teams from home), almost any earbud will do the job.

-On the other hand, if you’re often in a noisy environment, like on the streets, commuting, or loud offices, investing in earbuds with a great ANC mic is a must.
+On the other hand, if you’re often in a noisy environment, like on the streets, daily commute, or loud offices, investing in earbuds with a great ANC mic is a must.

 Do I Need Quality ANC Technology for the Mic?

 Most mics, especially those built into wireless earbuds, use special noise reduction technologies (cVc is most common) to isolate your voice during calls.

 Much like in a previous question, if you make regular or conference calls in a noisy place, a good noise-cancelling mic helps make your voice understandable.

 Still, not all earbuds that use cVc have great performance.
 This is just an algorithm that takes the signal and processes it.